Adopt or shop responsibly: Breeding, rescue, and my evolution

 Many factors contribute to pet homelessness: Systematic inequalities, poor healthcare, lack of education, difficult housing policies, breed-specific legislation, unethical breeding practices, and more.
 There is no magic one-size-fits-all solution.

-Shelters and rescues play an important role in giving dogs a second chance
+Shelters and rescues give dogs a second chance

-Every year, animal shelters and foster-based rescue organizations save thousands of pets and brighten the worlds of countless people.
+Every year, animal shelters and foster-based rescue organizations save thousands of pets and improve countless people’s lives.
 The ASPCA estimates that more than four million dogs and cats are adopted into new families annually, while around 800,000 strays are reunited with their original owners.
 (Microchipping is a big part of that latter number.)

 These nonprofits do their best to meet changing needs while dealing with limited resources and public criticism.
 Staff and volunteers often feel overworked and underappreciated.
 Each day they try to clean up other people’s messes.
 They are forced to face the harsh reality of animal neglect and abuse in our country; to wonder how some owners could do such harm to innocent creatures; to sit with injured, scared, abandoned pets who deserve better.

 It’s a difficult job.
-And it’s an important one.
+It’s an important one.

 From the beloved family dog who escapes his fence and can be reunited with his owners, to the puppy rescued from a hoarding situation, to every animal in between, reputable shelters and rescues are integral to our lives with companion animals.